Interchangeable parts: North and Hall: success in metal

 The crucial step toward interchangeability in metal parts was taken by Simeon North, working only a few miles from Eli Terry.
 North created one of the world's first true milling machines to do metal shaping that had been done by hand with a file.
 Diana Muir believes that North's milling machine was online around 1816.
 Muir, Merritt Roe Smith, and Robert B. Gordon all agree that before 1832 both Simeon North and John Hall were able to mass-produce complex machines with moving parts (guns) using a system that entailed the use of rough-forged parts, with a milling machine that milled the parts to near-correct size, and that were then "filed to gage by hand with the aid of filing jigs."

 Historians differ over the question of whether Hall or North made the crucial improvement.
 Merrit Roe Smith believes that it was done by Hall.
 Muir demonstrates the close personal ties and professional alliances between Simeon North and neighbouring mechanics mass-producing wooden clocks to argue that the process for manufacturing guns with interchangeable parts was most probably devised by North in emulation of the successful methods used in mass-producing clocks.
 It may not be possible to resolve the question with absolute certainty unless documents now unknown should surface in the future.

+Joseph Whitworth and screw thread standardisation

+While early pioneers focused on mass-producing components like gun locks and clock gears, true mechanical interchangeability remained severely constrained by a lack of uniformity in fastening components.
+In the early 19th century, individual manufacturers used their own proprietary in-house threads, meaning bolts and nuts made by one maker would rarely fit those made by another.

+In 1841, English engineer and inventor Sir Joseph Whitworth revolutionised precision manufacturing by devising the world's first national screw thread standard, known as the British Standard Whitworth (BSW).
+Whitworth collected sample bolts from workshops across Great Britain and calculated an average compromise for thread pitch, depth and a standardised 55-degree thread angle with rounded roots and crests.

+Whitworth's standard removed a major bottleneck to interchangeable manufacturing by ensuring that screws, bolts and nuts produced by different machine shops could fit together seamlessly.
+The practical value of this standardisation was demonstrated during the Crimean War when marine engineer John Penn took a pair of standardised engine designs, distributed parts production across various machine shops and successfully assembled ninety 60-horsepower marine engines in just ninety days, a feat previously deemed impossible.

+Beyond screw threads, Whitworth advanced the prerequisites of interchangeable parts: true flatness, precision measurement and high-accuracy machine tools.
+He developed ultra-precise measuring machines capable of detecting differences down to one-millionth of an inch, along with superior slide-rest lathes and planing machines.
+By establishing rigorous standards for measurement and geometric accuracy, Whitworth's work helped transition mechanical engineering from a craft reliant on custom-fitting and filing into a standardised, mass-production industry.